WrightonLabCSU/DRAM/README.md

 DRAM (Distilled and Refined Annotation of Metabolism) is a tool for annotating metagenomic assembled genomes and [VirSorter](https://github.com/simroux/VirSorter) identified viral contigs.
 DRAM annotates MAGs and viral contigs using [KEGG](https://www.kegg.jp/) (if provided by the user), [UniRef90](https://www.uniprot.org/), [PFAM](https://pfam.xfam.org/), [dbCAN](http://bcb.unl.edu/dbCAN2/), [RefSeq viral](https://www.ncbi.nlm.nih.gov/genome/viruses/), [VOGDB](http://vogdb.org/) and the [MEROPS](https://www.ebi.ac.uk/merops/) peptidase database as well as custom user databases.
 DRAM is run in two stages.
 First an annotation step to assign database identifiers to gene and then a distill step to curate these annotations into useful functional categories.
 Additionally viral contigs are further analyzed during to identify potential AMGs.
 This is done via assigning an auxiliary score and flags representing the confidence that a gene is both metabolic and viral.

-For more detail on DRAM and how DRAM works please see the wiki: https://github.com/shafferm/DRAM/wiki
+For more detail on DRAM and how DRAM works please see our [preprint](https://www.biorxiv.org/content/10.1101/2020.06.29.177501v1) as well as the [wiki](https://github.com/shafferm/DRAM/wiki).

 ## Installation
 To install DRAM some dependencies need to be installed first then DRAM can be installed from this repository.
 In the future DRAM will be available via both pip and conda.